RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 * ./backdoor -a 6d05358f090eea56a238af02e47d44ee5489d234810ef6240280857ec69712a3e5e370b8a41899d0196ade16c0d54327c5654019292cbfe0b5e98ad1fec71bed

-The attacker has established persistence, and runs the ssh backdoor.
+The attacker has established persistence, and runs the ssh backdoor with their desired hash.

 ** 5) Using the fasttrack wordlist, how many of the system passwords were crackable?**